ailnicka/flashcubes/_pages/privacypolicy.md

 # Privacy Policy

-This policy applies to all information collected or submitted on PsychoCam website and apps for iOS and any other devices and platforms.
+This policy applies to all information collected or submitted on FlashCubes website and apps for iOS and any other devices and platforms.

 ## Information we collect